 I recently organized family recipes and miscellaneous cookbooks.
-Family recipe cards were full of handwritten notes describing taste ratings, funny observations, and cooking recommendations.
+Recipe cards were full of handwritten notes describing taste ratings, funny observations, and cooking recommendations.
 Each tattered recipe card became a pensieve (Harry Potter reference), of sorts, for viewing family memories.
 Surrounded by old cards and newspaper clippings, my mind could faintly hear dinner table laughs as I caught a (re)imagined whiff of freshly baked rolls, from my grandmother’s Sunday dinners.

-Sifting through recipe clippings, from the 1940’s to present day, highlighted how the growth, harvest, distribution, and preparation of food changes as we progress and/or digress.
-How we cultivate and disseminate food is largely a reflection of who we are as a people at a specific moment in time and space.
+Sifting through recipe clippings, from the 1940’s to present day, also reminded me of how the growth, harvest, distribution, and preparation of food changes as we progress and/or digress.
+How we cultivate, disseminate, and consume food is largely a reflection of who we are as a people at a specific moment in time and space.
 This idea is confirmed by the realization that we cannot study the evolution of food without simultaneously studying our own histories.

 For instance, as hunters and gatherers, we were on the move, in constant search of our next meal.
 Improved agricultural and animal husbandry practices allowed us to stay in one place; cultivate land; and create homes.
 Increased free time allowed us to create better tools and technology, which eventually led to the Industrial Revolution.
 Factory jobs soon led people away from farm life and into cities.
 Larger urban and suburban populations created the need for packaged grocery store foods.
 Our growing dependency on grocery stores further removed us from the agricultural process.
 Soon food became less about survival and more about entertainment and pleasure.
 Although we’ve seen a resurgence in farm-to-table living, we are still largely separated from the agricultural process.
 We now depend on “Big Ag” to grow, harvest, and distribute most of the food we consume.
 In sum: A lot has changed.
 The way I prepare for a Sunday dinner is completely different than how my great grandmother, who lived through the Great Depression, prepared for a Sunday dinner.

 Even this limited food history synopsis exemplifies the connection between food, culture, and history.